uberpixel/Documentation/docs/scene/rnscenenode.rst

 		Flags can be ORed together

-		* :code:`FlagDrawLate` The scene node will be rendered after all other scene nodes
+		* :code:`DrawLate` The scene node will be rendered after all other scene nodes
-		* :code:`FlagStatic` The scene node won't receive update methods.
+		* :code:`Static` The scene node won't receive update methods.
 This allows for potential fast paths of static objects and should be set for all that don't require their Update method to be invoked (they can still be moved around freely, the only limitation are updates)
-		* :code:`FlagHidden` The scene node and all its children will be culled away and not rendered
+		* :code:`Hidden` The scene node and all its children will be culled away and not rendered
-		* :code:`FlagHideChildren` The scene nodes children will be culled
+		* :code:`HideChildren` The scene nodes children will be culled

 		.. seealso:: :cpp:func:`SetFlags`